inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 This is especially useful in the testing period, but it becomes equally helpful later on, when support needs to maintain the app.

 Here's a simple example.
-All we can see here is the list of failures, other values would appear if an API would actually be degraded:
+All we can see here is the list of failures, other values would appear if an API were actually degraded:
 ![circuit_breaker_state.png](/assets/http/circuit_breaker_state.png){:.yellow}

 ## Plugging it into your HTTP calls